 Q) Tissues from one of my ovaries is removed due to cyst.
 Can I still get pregnant?

 A) If the other ovary is intact and if there is no problem in ovulating, then a woman should not have any problem in conceiving.

-A) When a couple is recommended with IUI treatment, it is advisable not do it in the presence of a simple cyst because during ovulation induction.
-It will be difficult to differentiate between an actual growing follicle and the clear cyst.
+A) When a couple is recommended IUI treatment, it is advisable not do it in the presence of a simple cyst because during ovulation induction, It will be difficult to differentiate between an actual growing follicle and the clear cyst.
 So, a cyst might be misdiagnosed as a follicle, and exact timing of IUI might go wrong.